robin-k-wilson/hubs-docs/docs/hubs-cloud-custom-clients.md

 npm ci
 ```

 To run the client against your Hubs Cloud stack and deploy code to it, you'll need to be authenticated.
-Run `npm run login` and follow the instructions to authenticate.
+Run `npm run login` and follow the instructions to authenticate (not `npm login`).

 ```bash
 npm run login